Earth-Hominid/Furniture-Store/README.md

 This project is part of **The Odin Project Full Stack [Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page)**

-The contents of the website are dynamically rendered using Vanilla JavaScript.
-Webpack is utilized to bundle the applications assets.
+The website is dynamically rendered using Vanilla JavaScript.
+Webpack has been utilized to bundle the application's assets.

 The website was designed by converting an Adobe XD style guide into JavaScript and CSS.
 Pixels have been converted into the viewport metrics.
 The Adobe XD UI Kit, Altura, can be found [here](https://www.adobe.com/ca/products/xd/features/ui-kits.html).